Welcome to the April update from Gilbert + Tobin's Corporate Advisory team.

 The House of Representatives Standing Committee on Economics (Committee) has announced an inquiry into Australia’s foreign investment policy as it relates to real estate.

 Under current foreign investment policy, foreign investors are able to seek approval to purchase new dwellings and vacant land for residential development but are generally not allowed to buy established dwellings as investment properties or homes.
 However, there have been are concerns raised in the wider Australian community that foreign investment in Australian real estate is causing an unaffordable and less accessible real estate market.
+If you have any queries please do not hesitate to contact our real estate lawyers team.

 The Term of Reference ask the Committee to examine: